KTPx4/Flutter_quizlet_app/Readme.md

 ----

 <h2>Running the Project as Dev:</h2>
-1) Running Server at server folder (Or using server online running by render.com "https://flutter-quizlet-app.onrender.com")
+1) Running Server at server folder (Or using server online running by render.com "https://flutter-quizlet-app.onrender.com") </br>
-2) Config server address at client_app/lib/models/Server.dart - variable 'ANDROID_URL'use for mobile and desktop platform (As default it use address of server online)
+2) Config server address at client_app/lib/models/Server.dart - variable 'ANDROID_URL'use for mobile and desktop platform (As default it use address of server online)</br>
-3) Run "Flutter pub get" to active all library
+3) Run "Flutter pub get" to active all library </br>
-4) Run flutter project in mobile platform or desktop platform.
+4) Run flutter project in mobile platform or desktop platform. </br>

 <h2>Login Interface:</h2>